Meet Brandi, Penobscot County court’s unofficial therapy dog

 When Amy Faircloth was sworn in earlier this month as Penobscot County probate judge, she was congratulated by family, friends and colleagues — and by Brandi, the county’s unofficial canine mascot.

-A 5-year-old whippet mix with one blue and one brown eye, Brandi eagerly lifted her paw to shake the judge’s hand on Jan.
+A 5-year-old whippet mix with one blue and one brown eye, Brandi eagerly lifted her paw to shake the judge’s hand Jan.
 2 in the well of the probate court.

 The dog, owned by Register of Probate Renee Stupak, has become a fixture at the historic courthouse on Hammond Street where the county’s probate court proceedings take place.
 She appears to be the only dog who regularly spends time interacting with the public in a Maine courthouse.